DevOps Automation: Automating Your Way Through the SDLC

 - Keep an eye on metrics – no matter what your approach to DevOps automation is, constantly monitor your metrics for more clarity of your system.

-Advantages and limitations of DevOps automation
+Benefits of DevOps automation

 Is DevOps automation really worth it?